 Eligible courses may be taught or research based and include professional Masters courses such as MBAs.
 There are no subject restrictions.
 You can attend an eligible course anywhere in the UK or study an eligible course by undertaking distance learning in Wales (subject to restrictions on personal eligibility).
 Support will be available for serving members of the armed forces or their family members who are undertaking a distance learning course outside the UK.

-Masters courses that are currently funded by the undergraduate support system, such as integrated Masters (MSci, MEng, etc), will not be eligible for PGL.
+Masters courses that are currently funded by the undergraduate support system, such as integrated Masters (MSci, MEng, etc), will not be eligible.
 Neither will other postgraduate qualifications that do not result in a Masters qualification, such as a Postgraduate Diploma.

-You cannot get a PGL if you are receiving a healthcare or social work bursary from any of the following:
+You cannot get Postgraduate Master's Finance if you are receiving a healthcare or social work bursary from any of the following: